 Benefits of DTAAs for NRIs

-Tax Relief: DTAAs delineate which country has primary taxing rights over different income types, such as salaries, dividends, and interest.
-This prevents double taxation and reduces the overall tax burden for NRIs.
+Tax Relief: DTAAs show which country can tax different types of income like salaries, dividends, and interest.
+This stops double taxation and helps NRIs pay less tax.

-Clarity and Certainty: The agreements provide clear guidelines on taxation, helping NRIs comply with tax laws in both countries and minimizing disputes with tax authorities.
+Clarity and Certainty: The agreements make tax rules clear, so NRIs can follow the laws in both countries and avoid problems with tax authorities.

-Promotion of Investment: By eliminating double taxation, DTAAs encourage cross-border investments, making it easier for NRIs to engage in business and investment activities in India.
+Promotion of Investment: By stopping double taxation, DTAAs make it easier for NRIs to invest and do business in India.

 Claiming DTAA Benefits